dashpradeep99/docker-complete-tutorial/9-cicd-with-docker.md

 4. Proceed insecurely when you get a certificate warning
 5. Configure **Domain name**, **Authentication**, and **License**

-    Each of these operations is shown in steps 1 and 2 of Lab 3: Docker Orchestration.
+    Each of these operations is shown in steps 1 and 2 of Lab 3: DTR.

 ### Configure multi-host networking